North Miami Beach Workers’ Compensation Lawyer

 Workers' compensation benefits and restrictions do not apply to independent contractors outside the construction industry.

-• Hold or has applied for a federal employer identification number, unless they are a sole proprietor who is not required to obtain a federal employer identification number under state or federal regulations;
+- Hold or has applied for a federal employer identification number unless they are a sole proprietor who is not required to obtain a federal employer identification number under state or federal regulations;

 Even if an individual does not meet four of the above criteria, the law may still consider them an independent contractor after evaluation of the following considerations:

-• If the individual receives compensation for work or services performed for a commission or on a per-job basis, and not on any other basis;
+- If the individual receives compensation for work or services performed for a commission or on a per-job basis and not on any other basis;

 The burden is on the individual claiming independent contractor status to prove that they qualify as an independent contractor.

 Pursuing workers' compensation is a time-intensive and complicated process.
-Dealing with the administrative hoops and complications of securing workers' compensation in addition to dealing with injuries can be overwhelming.
+Dealing with the administrative hoops and complications of securing workers' compensation, in addition to dealing with injuries, can be overwhelming.
 Contact our North Miami Beach workers' compensation attorneys for a free consultation today.
 We are experienced in assisting clients with workers' compensation benefits.

-With offices in five locations throughout South Florida, Dolman Law Group Accident Injury Lawyers is the law firm for Floridians injured in work-related accidents and incidents.
-Our team of legal professionals has years of experience recovering maximum compensation from workers' comp insurance companies, employers, and third parties whose actions led to our clients' suffering.
-We have particular experience helping families of workers who died from injuries at work, and helping workers who have sustained catastrophic injuries, such as brain trauma, spinal cord damage and paralysis, severe burns, and crushed or amputated limbs.
+With offices in five locations throughout South Florida, Dolman Law Group Accident Injury Lawyers, PA, is the law firm that Floridians trust when they are injured in work-related accidents and incidents.
+Our team of North Miami Beach Workers' Compensation Lawyers has years of experience recovering substantial compensation from workers' comp insurance companies, employers, and third parties whose actions led to our clients' suffering.

 Dolman Law Group Accident Injury Lawyers, PA